-The primary assumptions affecting the Company's accounting for employee benefits under ASC Topics 712 and 715 as of December 31, 2024 are as follows:
+The primary assumptions affecting the Company's accounting for employee benefits under ASC Topics 712 and 715 as of December 31, 2023 are as follows:

-the calculation of net periodic benefit cost.
+• Expected long-term rate of return on plan assets: The expected long-term rate of return is used in the calculation of net periodic benefit cost.
 The required use of the expected long-term rate of return on plan assets may result in recognized returns that are greater or less than the actual returns on those plan assets in any given year.
 Over time, however, the expected long-term rate of return on plan assets is designed to approximate actual earned long-term returns.
 The expected long-term rate of return for pension assets has been determined based on various inputs, including historical returns for the different asset classes held by the Company's trusts and its asset allocation, as well as inputs from internal and external sources regarding expected capital market return, inflation and other variables.
 The Company also considers the impact of active management of the plans' invested assets.
-In determining its pension expense for the year ended December 31, 2024, the Company used long-term rates of return on plan assets ranging from 3% to 8% outside of the U.S. and 5% in the U.S. The primary funded non-U.S. plans are in the U.K. and Germany.
+In determining its pension expense for the year ended December 31, 2023, the Company used long-term rates of return on plan assets ranging from 1.3% to 12% outside of the U.S. and 5% in the U.S.

-Actual returns on U.S. pension assets were 0.6 % and 5.2% for the years ended December 31, 2024 and 2023, respectively, compared to the expected rate of return assumptions of 5% and 5%, respectively, for the same years ended.
+Actual returns on U.S. pension assets were 5.2 % and (17.9)% for the years ended December 31, 2023 and 2022, respectively, compared to the expected rate of return assumptions of 5% and 4.8%, respectively, for the same years ended.

-Actual returns on U.K. pension assets were (3.7)% and 3.2% for the years ended December 31, 2024 and 2023, respectively, compared to the expected rate of return assumption of 4.0% and 5.3%, respectively, for the same years ended.
+Actual returns on U.K. pension assets were 3.2% and (34.8)% for the years ended December 31, 2023 and 2022, respectively, compared to the expected rate of return assumption of 5.3% and 4.1%, respectively, for the same years ended.

-Actual returns on German pension assets were 7% and 9.9% for the years ended December 31, 2024 and 2023, respectively, compared to the expected rate of return assumptions of 4.2% and 4.5%, respectively, for the same years ended.
+Actual returns on German pension assets were 9.9% and (19.7)% for the years ended December 31, 2023 and 2022, respectively, compared to the expected rate of return assumptions of 4.5% and 4.0%, respectively, for the same years ended.

 - Discount rate: The discount rate is used to calculate pension and other postemployment benefit ("OPEB") obligations.
 In determining the discount rate, the Company utilizes a full-yield approach in the estimation of service and interest components by applying the specific spot rates along the yield curve used in the determination of the benefit obligation to the relevant projected cash flows.
-For its significant plans, the Company used discount rates ranging from 1.0% to 22.3% to determine its pension and other benefit obligations as of December 31, 2024, including weighted average discount rates of 5.5% in the U.S., 4.3% outside of the U.S. (including 5.6% in the U.K.) and 5.4% for U.S. other postemployment health care plans.
+For its significant plans, the Company used discount rates ranging from 1.8% to 11.8% to determine its pension and other benefit obligations as of December 31, 2023, including weighted average discount rates of 5.1% in the U.S., 4.2% outside of the U.S. (including 4.6% in the U.K.) and 5.1% for U.S. other postemployment health care plans.
 The U.S. and U.K. discount rates reflect the fact that the U.S. and U.K. pension plans have been closed for new participants. - Health care cost trend: For postemployment employee health care plan accounting, the Company reviews external data and Company-specific historical trends for health care cost to determine the health care cost trend rate assumptions.
-In determining the projected benefit obligation for postemployment health care plans as of December 31, 2024, the Company used health care cost trend rates of 7.0%, declining to an ultimate trend rate of 4.75% by the year 2026.
+In determining the projected benefit obligation for postemployment health care plans as of December 31, 2023, the Company used health care cost trend rates of 6.3%, declining to an ultimate trend rate of 4.75% by the year 2026.